realworldocaml/book/en/concurrent-programming-with-async.md

 schedules a job in the future to grab a thunk off the queue and run it.
 The waiting will be done using the function `after` which takes a time span and returns a deferred which becomes determined after that time span elapses.
-The role of the ivar here is to take the value returned by the thunk and use it to fill the deferred returned by the provided thunk.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 18))
 ```

 This code isn't particularly long, but it is a bit subtle.
-This is typical of code that involves ivars and `upon`, and because of this, you should stick to the simpler map/bind/return style of working with deferreds when you can.
+In particular, note how the queue of thunks is used to ensure that the enqueued actions are run in order, even if the thunks scheduled by `upon` are run out-of-order.
+This is kind of subtlety typical of code that involves ivars and `upon`, and because of this, you should stick to the simpler map/bind/return style of working with deferreds when you can.

 ## Examples: an echo server

-Now that we have the basics of Async under our belt, let's look at a small complete standalone Async program.
-In particular, we'll write an echo server, _i.e._, a program that accepts connections from clients and spits back every line of text sent to it.
+Now that we have the basics of Async under our belt, let's look at a small standalone Async program.
+In particular, we'll write an echo server, _i.e._, a program that accepts connections from clients and spits back whatever is sent to it.

 The first step is to create a function that can copy data from an input to an output.
 Here, we'll use Async's `Reader` and `Writer`